 When PBGC amended the premium regulations to conform to PPA 2006, the amendments provided that in general, UVBs were to be determined as of a different date from the date used to count participants.
 Thus references in the regulations to “the last day of the plan year preceding the premium payment year” in some cases were changed to refer to “the participant count date” and in other cases were changed to refer to “the UVB valuation date.”

 The regulatory provision dealing with the variable-rate premium cap for plans of small employers includes two references to “the last day of the plan year preceding the premium payment year” that should have been amended to refer to “the participant count date” but were overlooked.
-This proposed rule would correct the variable-rate premium cap provision to remedy this oversight.
+PBGC is correcting the variable-rate premium cap provision to remedy this oversight.

 Exemption for Standard Terminations

 When PBGC added to the premium regulations the exemption from the variable-rate premium for plans terminating in standard terminations, it stated that the exemption would apply to “a standard termination with a proposed termination date during a plan year preceding the premium payment year.”
-(See preamble to final rule, 54 FR 28950 (July 10, 1989).)
-In the text of the regulation, this requirement was expressed by requiring that the proposed termination date be on or before “the last day of the plan year preceding the premium payment year”—the same words used to identify the date as of which participants were to be counted for purposes of the flat-rate premium and the date as of which UVBs were to be determined for purposes of the variable-rate premium.
+This reflects the provision in Rev. Rul.
+79-237 (1979-2 C.B.
+190) that minimum funding standards apply only until the end of the plan year that includes the termination date.
+In the text of the regulation, this requirement was expressed by requiring that the proposed termination date be on or before “the last day of the plan year preceding the premium payment year” — the same words used to identify the date as of which participants were to be counted for purposes of the flat-rate premium and the date as of which UVBs were to be determined for purposes of the variable-rate premium.

 When PBGC amended the premium regulations to conform to statutory changes made by PPA 2006, as described above, the phrase “the last day of the plan year preceding the premium payment year” in the standard termination exemption from the variable-rate premium should have been left unchanged.
 Instead, it was inadvertently amended to read “the UVB valuation date.”
-This proposed rule would correct the exemption to require that the proposed termination date be “before the beginning of the premium payment year,” which will Start Printed Page 44064also make the provision clearer and simpler.
+PBGC is correcting the exemption to require that the proposed termination date be “before the beginning of the premium payment year,” which also makes the provision clearer and simpler.

 Liability for Premiums in Distress and Involuntary Terminations

 The premium payment regulation provides that a single-employer plan does not have an obligation to pay premiums if the plan is the subject of distress or involuntary termination proceedings, with a view to conserving plan assets in such situations.
 The premium payment obligation then falls solely on the plan sponsor's controlled group.
-The current regulation (§ 4007.12(b)) focuses on the plan year for which a premium is due; the plan's obligation is tolled with respect to premiums for the year in which the termination is initiated and future years.
+Heretofore, the regulation focused on the plan year for which a premium is due; the plan's obligation was tolled with respect to premiums for the year in which the termination was initiated and future years.

 PBGC has encountered cases in which plan administrators have used plan assets to pay premiums for which the plans had no obligation because termination proceedings began later in the plan year, after payment was made.
-To address this problem, PBGC proposes to revise § 4007.12(b) so that a plan's obligation to pay premiums ceases when termination proceedings begin—an event of which the plan administrator will have notice—at which time the premium payment obligation falls solely on the plan sponsor's controlled group.
+To address this problem, PBGC is revising the regulation so that a plan's obligation to pay premiums ceases when termination proceedings begin—an event of which the plan administrator will have notice—at which time the premium payment obligation falls solely on the plan sponsor's controlled group.

 The current definition of newly covered plan excludes new plans.
 In rare cases, a new plan might not initially be covered by title IV of ERISA and might then become covered later in its first year of existence.
-PBGC proposes to revise the definition to remove the exclusion of new plans so that in the case described, the plan would be a newly covered plan (as well as a new plan) and thus entitled to prorate its premium based on its coverage date (as newly covered plans are permitted to do) rather than its effective date (as new plans are permitted to do).
+PBGC is revising the definition to remove the exclusion of new plans so that in the rare case described, the plan will be a newly covered plan (as well as a new plan) and thus entitled to prorate its premium based on its coverage date (as newly covered plans are permitted to do) rather than its effective date (as new plans are permitted to do).

-Under sections 40221 and 40222 of MAP-21, effective for plan years beginning after 2012, each flat or variable premium rate has a different annual inflation adjustment formula, and the variable-rate premium is limited by a cap with its own annual inflation adjustment.
-Because of the multiplicity and complexity of the inflation adjustment formulas, PBGC has concluded that it would not be useful to repeat the statutory premium rate rules in the premium rates regulation.
-PBGC proposes instead to replace existing premium rate provisions with statutory references and simply announce each year the new rates generated by the statutory rate formulas.
+Under sections 40221 and 40222 of MAP-21, effective for plan years beginning after 2012, each flat or variable premium rate has a different annual inflation adjustment formula, and the variable-rate premium is limited by a cap (the “MAP-21 cap”) with its own annual inflation adjustment.
+BBA 2013 added more adjustment provisions.
+Because of the multiplicity and complexity of the adjustment formulas, PBGC has concluded that it is not useful to repeat the statutory premium rate rules in the premium rates regulation.
+Instead, PBGC is replacing existing premium rate provisions with statutory references and will simply announce each year the new rates generated by the statutory rate formulas.

 Effective for plan years beginning after 2011, section 40211 of MAP-21 establishes a “segment rate stabilization” corridor for certain interest assumptions used for funding purposes but provides (in section 40211(b)(3)(C)) for disregarding rate stabilization in determining PBGC variable-rate premiums.
-PBGC proposes to revise the description of the alternative premium funding target to make clear that it is determined using discount rates unconstrained by the segment rate stabilization rules of MAP 21.
+PBGC is revising the description of the alternative premium funding target to make clear that it is determined using discount rates unconstrained by the segment rate stabilization rules of MAP-21.

-PBGC proposes to revise the language that describes the “reconciliation” date—associated with the penalty waiver for underestimation of the variable-rate premium—to clarify that the waiver does not require a particular state of mind (of the plan administrator, sponsor, actuary, or other person) regarding the correctness or “finality” of the estimate.
-This clarification is not substantive but merely reflects the fact that (as noted in the preamble to the existing regulation) the waiver is provided “in recognition of the possibility that circumstances might make a final UVB determination by the due date difficult or impossible” (73 FR 15069 (emphasis supplied)).
+PBGC is revising the language that describes the “reconciliation” date—associated with the penalty waiver for underestimation of the variable-rate premium—to clarify that the waiver does not require a particular state of mind (of the plan administrator, sponsor, actuary, or other person) regarding the correctness or “finality” of the estimate.
+This clarification is not substantive but merely reflects the fact that (as noted in the 2008 preamble to the PPA 2006 amendment to the regulation) the waiver is provided “in recognition of the possibility that circumstances might make a final UVB determination by the due date difficult or impossible”.

-The proposed rule would also make some other non-substantive editorial changes, including provision of an additional example, deletion of anachronistic text, and addition of a definitional cross-reference.
+PBGC is also making some other non-substantive editorial changes, including provision of an additional example, deletion of anachronistic text, and addition of a definitional cross-reference.

 Conforming Changes to Other Regulations